LSE's Rolet makes high-stakes move on LCH.Clearnet

 "I suspect Rolet wants to do a deal and this is only one of the potential transactions he is looking at," said James Hamilton, an analyst at Numis.

-Rolet faces competition from rival bidders and an uphill battle with LCH's disparate owners if he is to secure a deal and put TMX behind him.
+Traders and analysts said buying LCH makes sense for the LSE, but Rolet faces opposition from rival bidders as well as a uphill battle with LCH's owners if he is to secure a deal and put TMX behind him.

-This marks a dramatic u-turn by the exchange after it said in late May that it was not talking to LCH after the clearer confirmed it had received "various proposals" about a sale.
+This marks a dramatic u-turn by the exchange after it said in late May that it was not talking with LCH after the clearer confirmed it had received "various proposals" about a sale.

-Both Nasdaq OMX and OTC derivatives specialist Markit, working in partnership with NYSE Euronext, later said they were interested in LCH.
+Nasdaq OMX (NDAQ.O) OTC derivatives specialist Markit, working in partnership with NYSE Euronext NYX.N, later said they were interested in LCH.

 "Markit have good progress in their bid.
 LSE wants part of the action but doesn't want to be in a bigger group with NYSE and Markit," said the head of trading at a large investment bank in London, which is one of the LSE and LCH's largest clients.